chiraggude/awesome-laravel/README.md

 ## Contributing

-Found an awesome package, blog, video etc.?
+Found an awesome package, blog, course or video?
 Send me a pull request!

 #### Guidelines